 Alex’s Impossible List

-Right now, I’m focusing on getting back into my pre-holiday healthy habits, defending my dissertation prospectus, and finishing the first round of edits on The American Refugee, a novel I am co-authoring.
-(UPDATED 1/17/2018)
+Right now, I’m focusing on designing a content analysis rubric for my dissertation, hitting 10K steps at least six days out of the week, and finishing the first round of edits on The American Refugee, a novel I am co-authoring.
+(UPDATED 4/7/2018)

 Last 5 Completed Goals